hydroffice/hyo_bagexplorer/README.rst

 About this hydro-package
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This package provides:

-* the :code:`bag` package which provides functionalities to deal with BAG data files

-* the :code:`bag_explorer` package that uses *HDF Compass* (a viewer program for HDF5 and related formats) and the BAG-specific plugin to build the resulting *BAG Explorer* application.
+The :code:`bag_explorer` package that uses *HDF Compass* (a viewer program for HDF5 and related formats) and the BAG-specific plugin to build the resulting *BAG Explorer* application.

 HDF Compass is written in Python, but ships as a native application on Windows, OS X, and Linux, by using PyInstaller and Py2App to package the app.
 For more info about HDF Compass, visit the `GitHub <http://github.com/HDFGroup/hdf-compass>`_ repository and the `project <https://www.hdfgroup.org/projects/compass/>`_ web page.